insikk/Grad-CAM-tensorflow/README.md

 ![Preview](https://github.com/insikk/Grad-CAM-tensorflow/blob/master/image_preview.png?raw=true)

 See [python notebook](https://github.com/insikk/Grad-CAM-tensorflow/blob/master/gradCAM_tensorflow_demo.ipynb) to see demo of this repository.
->To use the VGG networks in this demo, the npy files for [VGG16 NPY](ftp://mi.eng.cam.ac.uk/pub/mttt2/models/vgg16.npy) has to be downloaded.
+>To use VGG networks in this demo, the npy files for [VGG16 NPY](ftp://mi.eng.cam.ac.uk/pub/mttt2/models/vgg16.npy) has to be downloaded.

+>To use ResNet-v1-50 or ResNet-v1-101, download weight from https://github.com/tensorflow/models/tree/master/research/slim

 ## [Origial Paper] Grad-CAM: Gradient-weighted Class Activation Mapping